 This post may include affiliate links.
 Thank you for your support.

-Overhead photo of a loaded cauliflower bake topped with crispy bacon and shredded cheese.
+Overhead photo of a loaded cauliflower bake topped with crispy bacon and shredded cheese in a 9x13-inch baking dish.

 Update: This recipe for bacon cauliflower casserole was originally published in November 2021.
 I’ve made updates to the article below to include more information about making the best cheesy cauliflower bake at home.